Listening Section in IELTS Test

 7 Things to Keep in Mind for the IELTS Listening Test

-The IELTS Listening test is one of the four parts in both the Academic and General Training versions of the IELTS test.
-The Listening IELTS test is meant to evaluate your capability to deal with academic/ work situations where you have to listen to spoken English.
-In order to do well and get a high score in the Listening test, you will have to keep certain things in mind.
+The IELTS Listening test is one of the four parts in both the Academic and General Training versions of the test.
+This section of the test is meant to evaluate your capability to deal with academic/ work situations where you have to listen to spoken English.
+In order to do well and get a high score, you will have to keep certain things in mind.

-1. Be Clear with the Format of the Listening IELTS Test
+1. Be Clear with the Format of the Listening Test

 - The questions of this test will be of different types, such as multiple choices, matching, short answer, form/sentence/note/flow-chart/summary/table completion, and plan/map/diagram labeling.